 However, depending on the repairs and how long those repairs would take, it did not make any sense financially for him to make those repairs.
-For example, what might take a car repair shop that had all the necessary tools and parts shop five hours to do, would take my dad two days to do.
+For example, what might take a car repair shop that had all the necessary tools and parts shop five hours to do would take my dad two days to do.

-The calculation would be my dad’s time as an engineer times 16 hours for the two days off of work he would need to take in order to do the repairs himself minus the cost the car repair shop would charge him to do the work.
+The calculation would be my dad’s time as engineer times 16 hours for the two days off of work he would need to take to do the repairs himself minus the cost the car repair shop would charge him to do the work.
 Every time my dad did the calculation, it always made sense for him to take the car to the shop.
 Though he was always grumpy about it.

 Knowledge of the Law

 A Texas divorce takes a minimum of 61 days to file and finalize the separation.
-This is often unrealistic to complete a contested divorce (one where the parties don't agree on literally every issue) in this time frame.
+This is often unrealistic to complete a contested divorce (one where the parties don't agree on every issue) in this time frame.
 A family law attorney can minimize wasted time and help their client move on with their life.